Thoracic Outlet Syndrome

 Physical Therapy

 A therapist will make an exercise plan.
-It will help to ease symptoms by relaxing nearby muscles, making your posture better, and easing pressure on nerves and blood vessels.
+It will help to ease symptoms by relaxing nearby muscles.
+This will help improve posture better and ease pressure on nerves and blood vessels.

 Lifestyle Changes